VnUgE/vnbuild/README.md

 ## Taskfile.dev
 vnbuild uses [Taskfile.dev](https://taskfile.dev) (installed on your machine) to actually execute the build steps within a module.

+> [!NOTE]
+> v1.1.1 includes an update to Task v3.45.4 that, on Windows platforms, overrides some shell utilities for cross-platform alternatives built-in.
+You may need to update your build scripts or disable the built-ins

 ### Taskfiles
 In the top level of your module, you must include a file named `Module.Taskfile.yaml`.
 This taskfile will be responsible for running tasks at a module level.
 It has the same functions any project-level taskfile does, but gets called first, and it's error codes will be observed.
 This file will also be responsible for updating the module's repository via a named task `update`.